Foreign relations of Bangladesh

 The foreign relations of Bangladesh are Bangladesh's relationships with foreign countries.
 The Government of Bangladesh's policies pursue a moderate foreign policy that heavily relies on multilateral diplomacy, especially at the United Nations (UN) and the World Trade Organization (WTO).
-Since its independence in 1971, Bangladesh has stressed its principle of "Friendship towards all, malice towards none" in dictating its diplomacy.
+Since its independence in 1971, Bangladesh has stressed its principle of "Friendship to all, malice towards none" in dictating its diplomacy.
 As a member of the Non-Aligned Movement, Bangladesh has tended to not take sides with major powers.
 Since the end of the Cold War, Bangladesh has pursued better relations with its neighbours and other nearby states.

 The Bangladeshi government has begun to implement a foreign policy that pursues regional economic integration in South Asia and aims to establish Bangladesh as a regional hub of transit trade in Asia.
 Bangladesh has established official diplomatic relations with most of the members of the United Nations as well as some non-UN members like Palestine.
 Relations with these nations are largely cordial except for some bilateral disputes with Myanmar and Pakistan.
 Issues with India stem from Teesta and other river water sharing and border killings.